AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/code_analysis_of_openjdk_projects.md

 ![[[SonarQube Configured for OpenJDK8 and OpenJDK9]]](SonarQube-OpenJDK8-and-OpenJDK9.png)

-We'll configurethe 3 parts of SonarQube following SonarQube before analysing the codebase - http://docs.sonarqube.org/display/SONAR/Installing:
+We'll configure the 3 parts of SonarQube following SonarQube before analysing the codebase - http://docs.sonarqube.org/display/SONAR/Installing:
 * the database (to store the results);
 * the web server (to display and configure sonarqube);
 * the analyzers (which analyse code).